fmerg/pymerkle/docs/storage.rst

             ...

+Appending an entry calls ``_encode_leaf`` to convert it to a binary object, which is then hashed as *value*; the entry is in turn passed along with its hash value to ``_store_leaf``, which is responsible for storing them for future access and return the index. ``_get_leaf`` should return the hash value by index.
 Below the exact protocol that is to be implemented:

 .. code-block:: python